sreenidhi2211/WeForYou/README.md

 2.Enable higher authorities to get real time dashboards and reports about the risk and retentions for decision making.
 <br>
-3.Automate the at-risk alerts about the student so that the mentor can act proactively.
+3.Automate the at-risk alerts about the student so that the mentor,counselor can act proactively.
 <br>
 4.Track the interactions to measure the effectiveness.
 <br>